rlamacraft/text-utilities/README.md

 A simple program just like `cat`, in that it prints to stdout the contents of the file given to it.
 - To compile do `gcc cat.c -o bin/cat`, or other similar in your c compiler of choice.
 - To run do `./cat <file>`.

+## less.c
+A simple program just like `less`, in that it displays the contents of the file in terminal interactively.
+- To compile do `gcc less.c -o bin/less`.
+- To run do `./less <file>`.
+- To use, type a command then enter

+### Commands
+- `j` scroll down one line
+- `k` scroll up one line
+- `q` quit

+### TODOs
+- Collapse lines created by only reading 100 chars at a time